KarthikeyaKollu/browserAI.01/Readme.md

 # Contributing to Orian (Ollama WebUI) 🚀

-Thank you for considering contributing to BrowserAI (Ollama WebUI)!
+Thank you for considering contributing to Orian (Ollama WebUI)!
 Your help is greatly appreciated.
 Here are some guidelines to get you started.

 ## Table of Contents
 1. [Code of Conduct](#code-of-conduct)